DeVon Walker: Professional career

 Walker went unselected in the 2008 NFL draft and was picked up by the Baltimore Ravens as a free agent; however, he failed to make it past training camp.
 Soon after Walker had several workouts with teams in the Canadian Football League, but failed to make a team as a starter.
 He then spent the last three weeks of the 2008 Arena Football League season with the San Jose SaberCats.
 He was then assigned to the Tri-Cities Fever on October 6, 2008.

 Walker re-signed with the Tri-Cities Fever in 2010.
 He was the first player to be signed for the new Arena Football 1 Fever team.

 Personal life

-Walker is the son of Lee Walker, a well-known football coach in Long Beach, California, and Jacqueline Harris, a hard-working nurse.
+Walker is the son of Lee Walker, a well-known football coach in Long Beach, California, and Jacqueline Harris, a nurse.

 He is a personal trainer at Starfit Fitness Club, as well as the general manager.
 He is now the owner of Limitless Sports Academy.